2006–07 NFL playoffs: AFC: Indianapolis Colts 38, New England Patriots 34

 The Colts gained 455 offensive yards, 32 first downs, and managed to overcome a 21–3 deficit to the Patriots to earn their first trip to the Super Bowl since the 1970 NFL season.
 Their 18-point comeback was the largest ever in an NFL conference championship game (since tied by the Cincinnati Bengals in the 2021 AFC Championship game), and tied the record for the fourth largest NFL postseason comeback.
 The Colts' win came after the Patriots had eliminated the Colts from the playoffs twice in the previous three seasons.

 Midway through the first quarter, the Patriots drove 71 yards to the Colts' 4-yard line, featuring a 35-yard run by Corey Dillon.
-On third down, running back Laurence Maroney fumbled a handoff, but the ball rolled into the end zone where Logan Mankins recovered it for a touchdown.
+On third down, running back Laurence Maroney fumbled a handoff, but the ball rolled into the end zone where Patriots guard Logan Mankins recovered it for a touchdown.
 The Colts responded by driving 56 yards and scoring with Adam Vinatieri's 42-yard field goal to cut their deficit to 7–3.
 On their ensuing drive, the Patriots drove to a fourth down on the Colts' 34-yard line.
 Rather than attempt a 52-yard field goal, New England decided to go for it and Tom Brady completed a 27-yard pass to Troy Brown.
 On the next play, Dillon scored on a 7-yard touchdown run.
 Then, two plays after the ensuing kickoff, cornerback Asante Samuel intercepted a pass from Peyton Manning and returned it 39 yards for a touchdown, giving New England a 21–3 lead.
 Later in the quarter, Indianapolis drove 80 yards in 15 plays, with Vinatieri finishing the drive with a 26-yard field goal, cutting the score to 21–6 with 11 seconds left in the half.

 On the opening drive of the second half, the Colts drove 79 yards in 15 plays and scored with a 1-yard run by Manning.
 Then, after forcing a punt, a 25-yard reception by Dallas Clark and a 19-yard run by Dominic Rhodes moved the ball to the Patriots' 32-yard line.
 Following a pass interference penalty on Ellis Hobbs in the end zone, Manning threw a 1-yard touchdown pass to defensive tackle Dan Klecko, who had lined up at the fullback position on the play.
 Then, receiver Marvin Harrison caught a 2-point conversion pass to tie the game at 21.